dotnet/docs/docs/core/porting/libraries.md

    - Is it easy to isolate code that isn't portable so that you can deal with it more effectively?
    - Do you need to refactor your code?
    - For those types which aren't portable, are there alternative APIs that accomplish the same task?
 For example if you're using the <xref:System.Net.WebClient> class, you might be able to use the <xref:System.Net.Http.HttpClient> class instead.
    - Are there different portable APIs available to accomplish a task, even if it's not a drop-in replacement?
-For example if you're using <xref:System.Xml.Schema.XmlSchema> to help parse XML but you don't require XML schema discovery, you could use <xref:System.Xml.Linq> APIs and hand-parse the data.
+For example if you're using <xref:System.Xml.Schema.XmlSchema> to parse XML but don't require XML schema discovery, you could use <xref:System.Xml.Linq> APIs and implement parsing yourself as opposed to relying on an API.
 1. If you have assemblies that are difficult to port, is it worth leaving them on .NET Framework for now?
 Here are some things to consider:
    - You may have some functionality in your library that's incompatible with .NET Core because it relies too heavily on .NET Framework or Windows-specific functionality.
 Is it worth leaving that functionality behind for now and releasing a .NET Core version of your library with less features on a temporary basis until resources are available to port the features?
    - Would a refactor help?
 1. Is it reasonable to write your own implementation of an unavailable .NET Framework API?
    You could consider copying, modifying, and using code from the [.NET Framework Reference Source](https://github.com/Microsoft/referencesource).
-It's licensed under the [MIT License](https://github.com/Microsoft/referencesource/blob/master/LICENSE.txt), so you have significant freedom in doing this.
+The reference source code is licensed under the [MIT License](https://github.com/Microsoft/referencesource/blob/master/LICENSE.txt), so you have significant freedom to use the source as a basis for your own code.
 Just be sure to properly attribute Microsoft in your code.
 1. Repeat this process as needed for different projects.
-1. Once you have a plan, execute that plan.

 The analysis phase could take some time depending on the size of your codebase.
 Spending time in this phase to thoroughly understand the scope of changes needed and to develop a plan usually saves you time in the long run, particularly if you have a complex codebase.